ChengChen-Steven/Movie_Recommender_System_Scala/README.md

 Two methods will be used:

 1. Alternating Least Squares (ALS) algorithm in spark.mllib;
-2. Item-based Collaborative Filtering from scratch;
+2. Neighbourhood-based (item-based in this case) Collaborative Filtering from scratch;

 We will be discussing slightly about the speed and accuracy in this case.